 Whitman served in the cabinet of President George W. Bush as Administrator of the Environmental Protection Agency from January of 2001 until June of 2003.

 As EPA Administrator, she promoted common-sense environmental improvements such as watershed-based water protection policies.
 She championed regulations requiring non-road diesel engines to reduce sulfur emissions by more than 95 percent.
 Under her tenure, the Administration was successful in passing and implementing landmark ‘brownfields’ legislation to promote the redevelopment and reuse of “brownfields”, that is, previously contaminated industrial sites.
 She also instituted the well-regarded National Water Quality Training program, which asked states and local municipalities to develop and put into practice water quality trading programs that allow polluters to trade, sell, and buy pollution reduction credits, using the power of the market to achieve the next generation of progress in water quality.

 In 2003, Whitman led the international delegation to observe the Cambodian presidential elections for the International Republican Institute (IRI).
 In 2005, along with President Jimmy Carter, she co-chaired the Palestinian elections for the National Democratic Institute (NDI).

 Since leaving the EPA, she has served as President of The Whitman Strategy Group (WSG), a consulting firm that specializes in energy and environmental issues.
 WSG offers a comprehensive set of solutions to problems facing businesses, organizations, and governments; they have been at the forefront of helping leading companies find innovative solutions to environmental challenges.

-She is also co-chair of the Republican Leadership Council (RLC), which she founded with Senator John Danforth.
-The RLC’s mission is to support fiscally conservative, socially tolerant candidates and to reclaim the word Republican.
-She is the author of a New York Times best seller “It’s My Party Too”, which was published in January of 2005 and released in paperback in March 2006.
+She is the author of a New York Times best seller called “It’s My Party Too”, which was published in January of 2005 and released in paperback in March 2006.

 Christie Whitman was married for 41 years to the late John R. Whitman.
 They have two children and six grandchildren.